Skip to content

 The example at above, accepted as one type return.

-Forwarding Returns Values
+Forwarding Return Values

 If another function is doing multiple returns and wants to pass the return of a different function that returns the same types, it can do this by simply calling the function.